-Contractor employees at Hawthorne Army Depot band obsolete ammunition stockpile items to prepare for loading into a belt flaker as a part of the decontamination and demilitarization process at HWAD.
-(Courtesy photo)
+Employees at Hawthorne Army Depot lower obsolete ammunition stockpile items into a belt flaker as a part of the decontamination and demilitarization process at HWAD.
+(U.S. Army photo by Hawthorne Army Depot)

 Hawthorne Army Depot (HWAD) receives, stores and issues conventional munitions; demilitarizes and disposes of unserviceable, obsolete and surplus munitions; and maintains serviceability through inspection and renovation to ensure munitions readiness in support of joint forces.